hdkassamali/The-Court-Connect/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue)](LICENSE)

 ## 📝 Description
-The Court Connect is a full-stack Flask web application that connects basketball enthusiasts with local courts.
+The Court Connect is a full-stack Flask web application that connects basketball enthusiasts with basketball courts around the world.
 Users can register, log in, and search for basketball courts via the Google Maps API.
 They can then save their favorite courts to their profile and rate them.

-## 🌎 APIs Used
+## 🗺️ APIs Used
 Google Maps Javascript API: https://developers.google.com/maps/documentation/javascript

 Google Maps Places API (New): https://developers.google.com/maps/documentation/places/web-service/text-search